hellmarbecker/plt-airt-2000/README.md

 nc localhost 30003 | perl -ne 'my @x=split /,/;print "$x[4]|$_"' | ./producer test-topic ~/.ccloud/example.config
 ```
 and have a producer client that splits key and value at the pipe character.
 However, it is more interesting to do that part in KSQL.

+### Using `kafkacat` as Kafka client

+The easiest way to get data into Kafka is probably by using `kafkacat`.
+The included shell script `send_kafka.sh` does the following:
+- Gets ADS-B data in CSV format by connecting to dump1090 on port 30003
+- Extracts the Hex code as key and prepends it to the record
+- Uses `kafkacat` to send data to Confluent Cloud